PhilipYip1988/python-tutorials/013_string_byte_bytearray/readme.md

 |UTF-32-BE|4|32|big endian|
 |UTF-8|1-4|adaptive|1-4 adaptive|

-Becaue all of these characters are ASCII, spaning over 1 byte, the ASCII, Latin1 and UTF-8 encoding schemes all work:
+Because all of these characters are ASCII, spaning over 1 byte, the ASCII, Latin1 and UTF-8 encoding schemes all work:

 ```
 greeting.decode(encoding="ASCII")